• Skip to main content

 • Preheat the grill or broiler.
 If using the broiler, place the rack about 4" from the heating element, and lightly grease a rimmed baking sheet or line with lightly-greased aluminum foil.
 (Don't use parchment under the broiler--it will burn.)

-• Cook the kabobs, leaving space between each, for about 10 to 12 minutes, rotating a couple times during the cooking process.
+• Cook the vegetable chicken kabobs, leaving space between each, for about 10 to 12 minutes, rotating a couple times during the cooking process.

 • Serve family style, garnished with the remaining scallions and cilantro, and a few wedges of lime, if you have it.